fireundubh/playwithfire/kingdomcome/stats.md

 ## Derived Stats

-> These stats are derived from other stats, states, skills, params, items or table values.
-Some derived stats have constant base value (often 0), the purpose of these is to be modified by buffs.
+> These stats are derived from other stats, states, skills, params, items, or table values.
+Some derived stats have constant base values.
+The purpose of these is to be modified by buffs.

 Abbr | Name | Description | Base Value
 :--- | :--- | :--- | :---